Flo-Slv/Flo-Slv/README.md

 ### Hi there 👋
 My name is Flo and I'm from France.

-I'm a web developer in CSS, JavaScript, React.js and Next.js (13).
+I'm a web developer in CSS + Tailwind CSS, JavaScript, React.js and Next.js (13).

-I am currently learning TypeScript thanks to <a href="https://www.executeprogram.com" target="_blank">Execute Program</a>.
+I am currently learning TypeScript on my free time thanks to <a href="https://www.executeprogram.com" target="_blank">Execute Program</a>.

-I love Lua which is a super language to make Neovim plugins !  ❣
+I also love Lua which is a super language to config and create Neovim plugins !  ❣

 So, yes, I'm a Vim/Neovim user with an <i><a href="https://m.media-amazon.com/images/I/818T--WBwvL._AC_SL1500_.jpg" target="_blank">Advantage2 Kinesis</a></i> keyboard.

-I'm using Ubuntu 22.04 with i3 as window manager.
+I'm using a Linux distribution, Ubuntu 22.04.1, with i3 as window manager.
 <br /><br />

 ---